ncsu-penglab/HamsterIgTCR/TRBC1_ProteinStructures/READme.md

 # TRBC1_ProteinStructures

-This folder contains the highest-confidence **AlphaFold3-predicted hamster TRBC1 protein structures** for both the hamster **reference** sequence (genomic sequence matching the hamster reference genome) and an **alternate** sequence containing the SNV that results in a non-synonymous amino acid substitution.
+This folder contains the highest-confidence **AlphaFold3-predicted hamster TRBC1 protein structures** for both the hamster **reference** sequence (genomic sequence matching the hamster reference genome) and an **alternate** sequence containing the SNV that results in a non-synonymous amino acid change.

 ## Files included:
 - `fold_trbc1_213a_ref_hamster_model_0.cif`: